 The Talking About series is not about how we as a community discuss issues among ourselves or with our allies and others who are already supportive.
 It is geared toward helping those who are conflicted or undecided better understand the issues, and toward helping them recognize the importance of and need for their support.

 We hope you will find the Talking About series useful in advancing your discussions about the harms and injustices we face, the essential legal protections we need, and the common values we share.

 You can download the documents in the Talking About series below.
 If you have any questions, please email firstname.lastname@example.org.

-The GLAAD Studio Responsibility Index (SRI) maps the quantity, quality and diversity of lesbian, gay, bisexual and transgender (LGBT) people in films released by seven major motion picture studios during the 2013 calendar year.
+The GLAAD Studio Responsibility Index (SRI) maps the quantity, quality and diversity of lesbian, gay, bisexual and transgender (LGBT) people in films released by seven major motion picture studios during the 2014 calendar year.
 GLAAD researched films released by 20th Century Fox, Lionsgate, Paramount Pictures, Sony Columbia, Universal Pictures, The Walt Disney Studios and Warner Brothers.
+For the first time, GLAAD this year also tracked LGBT representations in films released by four major subsidiary studios.
 The report is intended to serve as a road map toward increasing fair, accurate and inclusive LGBT film representations.

 The reality of HIV and AIDS has evolved in the United States since it was first brought to public consciousness in the 1980s.
 While we have seen significant progress on prevention and treatment, public understanding lags and the unwarranted negative stigma associated with the disease continues to be an obstacle to eradication.

 Understanding Issues Facing Transgender Americans is an introduction to the many issues facing transgender Americans.

 In late 2014, GLAAD commissioned Harris Poll to measure attitudes toward LGBT Americans.